isomerpages/pmo-nccs/media/press-releases/_posts/2024-03-26-post-Appointment of Singapore's Ambassador for Climate Action.md

 for the Singapore economy.</p>
 <p>Mr Menon was previously Managing Director of the Monetary Authority of
-Singapore, where he helped to build a green finance ecosystem to support Singapore’s and Asia’s transition towards a low-carbon future.&nbsp; &nbsp;Mr Menon led MAS’ efforts to develop a taxonomy for transition financing, forge an international coalition to promote transition credits, and build a blended finance platform (Financing Asia’s Transition Partnership or
+Singapore, where he helped to build a green finance ecosystem to support Singapore’s and Asia’s transition towards a low-carbon future.&nbsp; Mr Menon led MAS’ efforts to develop a taxonomy for transition financing, forge an international coalition to promote transition credits, and build a blended finance platform (Financing Asia’s Transition Partnership or